rwth-i6/returnn-experiments/common/README.md

 and once finished, you would commit and push to `returnn-experiments`, and then change the config to that specific version (date & commit).

----

-Note for contributions:
+# Code principles

+These are the ideas behind the recipes.
+If you want to contribute, please try to follow them.
+(If something is unclear, or even in general, better speak with someone before you do changes, or add something.)

+## Simplicity

 This is supposed to be **simple**.
 Functions or classes can have some options with reasonable defaults.
-But this should not become too complicated.
+This should not become too complicated.
 E.g. a function to return a Librispeech corpus should not be totally generic to cover every possible case.
 When it doesn't fit your use case,